Všemyslice: Geography

 Všemyslice is located about 27 km north of České Budějovice.
 It lies in the Tábor Uplands.
 The highest point is the hill Vysoký Kamýk at 627 m above sea level.
 The Vltava River flows along the northern municipal border.
 The Orlík Reservoir, built on the Vltava, also marginally extends into the municipal territory.

 History

 The territory of the municipality was inhabited already in prehistoric and early medieval times.
 There was a flat, unfortified settlement in the locality of the hill Kořenský vrch.
 In the locality of Kozí vrch was a two-part fortified settlement from the Bronze Age.

 The first written mention of Všemyslice is from 1352.
 Until the Thirty Years' War, the village was owned by various less important noblemen.
 After the properties of the nobleman Bohuslav Malovec were confiscated in 1622, Všemyslice was acquired by Baltasar Marradas.
-In 1630, Všemyslice was bought by Counts of Vrtba and merged with the Neznašov estate.
+In 1630, Všemyslice was bought by the Counts of Vrtba and merged with the Neznašov estate.